 There are plenty of reports prepared at the request of governmental authorities in view of reforming rules, procedures and structures.
+The Court of Accounts plays a very active and stimulating role in this regard.
 However, only a few of these recommendations are implemented.
 Resistance by interested ministries or agencies is usually fierce and often supported by opposition parties or even by part of the majority coalition.
 The issue is complicated by the fact that ministerial structures can be set up and changed by the government in charge.
 The most ambitious recent attempt has been the general assessment of public policies launched in 2007, which ordered an assessment of all policies and institutions to rationalize their makeup and to find savings.
-This process was cancelled by President Hollande and replaced by a new procedure named the Modernization of Public Action (Modernisation de l'Action Publique), which at the time of writing had yet to be fully implemented.
-Among the government bodies most unable to change its structures is local government, a system that is multilayered, complex, and no longer in line with the challenges of the modern economy and society.
+This process was cancelled by President Hollande and replaced by a new procedure named the Modernization of Public Action (Modernisation de l'Action Publique), which has produced very modest results over the past five years.
+Among the government bodies least adaptable to structural change is local government, a system that is multilayered, complex, and no longer in line with the challenges of the modern economy and society.
 All serious attempts at reform have failed.
 The territorial reform approved in July 2015 is a good example: the number of regions has been reduced from 22 to 13, but this has not been supported and accompanied by a major effort of streamlining competences and resources, beyond the strengthening of metropolitan regions.